It seems to me first of all from what I understand from doctors that’s

 “I’ve really made a couple of serious mistakes here that were just wrong, and I need to apologize for those,” he said.

 “Let me be clear,” Akin added.
 “Rape is never legitimate.
 It’s an evil act that’s committed by violent predators.
-I used the wrong words in the wrong way.”
+I used the wrong words in the wrong way.”take our poll - story continues below

 When asked by Huckabee to clarify what he meant by “legitimate rape,” Akin said, “I was talking about forcible rape and it was absolutely the wrong word.”